-The project files for the supplied samples are prepared for target framework .NET Core 2.0 (target framework moniker TFM=netcoreapp2.0).
-You may want to adjust the TFM in the project files if you want to target different frameworks (e.g. net471).
+The project files for the supplied samples are prepared for target framework .NET Core 3.1 (target framework moniker TFM=netcoreapp3.1), i.e. it will work with .NET Core 3.1 and above.
+You must adjust the TFM in the project files to target a different framework, e.g.

-Installing PDFlib for .NET Core with the dotnet command-line tool.
+Installing PDFlib for .NET with the dotnet command-line tool.
 We describe the installation, configuration and build process with the dotnet utility, using the supplied hello project as an example:

-- Unpack the compressed product package in a directory of your choice. - ► In a command shell cd to the hello project directory:
+► Unpack the product package in a directory of your choice.

+► In a command shell cd to the hello project directory:

+'''

-cd <installdir>\bind\dotnetcore\csharp\hello
+cd <installdir>\bind\dotnet\csharp\hello

+'''